What’s in the Camera Bag?

 Canon 5D Mark III.
 This is an extraordinary camera in almost every respect.
 It’s powerful, fast, intuitive and produces all-around gorgeous images.
 It also feels good in the hand.
 While it’s fairly big and heavy (especially with a battery grip attached), I’ve found that it’s almost perfect for the sort of photography I do.
 One of my favorite features is the silent shutter mode, which allows me to shoot in quiet venues without calling attention to myself.
 There are a few little issues that I hope Canon will address in the next version.
 I wish it had a higher sync-speed, for example, or that it could write equally fast to both CF and SD cards, or that the metering corresponded to the selected autofocus point, or that the images had a higher dynamic range.
 But even with these caveats, the 5D Mark III ranks as one of the finest DSLRs on the market, and certainly the best camera I’ve ever used.

 Canon 24-70mm f/2.8 L II.
 Canon released this lens late last year, replacing the original 24-70mm f/2.8 L, which I had carried around in my bag for about 8 years.
 While that lens was incredibly rugged and dependable, it was never much fun to use.
 In fact, even though it was probably the lens I used the most, it was the one I loved the least.
 When Canon came out with the new version, I had mixed feelings.
 It cost a fortune, for one thing.
 How could I justify spending so much on a lens that seemed so, well, ordinary?
 But every review I read made it clear that the new 24-70mm was in a class of its own.
 And the image comparisons between the old and new versions made the choice obvious.
-I’ve only had this lens a couple of months, but I can safely say that it’s the most versatile and optically superior piece of glass I own.
+I’ve now had the lens a few months and I can safely say that it’s the most versatile and optically superior piece of glass I own.
 It works for everything from product shots to press conferences to portrait shoots, producing rich, pleasing images that almost always impress with their clarity and detail.

 Canon 70-200mm f/2.8 L. Just about every photojournalist worth his or her salt carries a 70-200mm telephoto lens.
 It’s just hard to manage an assignment without it.
 Over the past decade, this lens has gone with me almost everywhere.
-It’s a beast, weighing in at almost 3 pounds.
+It’s heavy, weighing in at almost 3 pounds.
 But there’s no replacement when it comes to shooting concerts, lectures, plays, and other events where you need a close-up or a little extra reach.
 The power of the 200mm focal length is that it compresses distance, making it ideal for compositions that bring together multiple elements in the frame, making them appear closer to each other than they really are.
 Shot wide open, the 70-200mm can also help separate a subject from its background, making it perfectly suited for long portrait work.
 It has a very flattering effect on the human face and tends to produce beautiful, blurry backgrounds.
 It used to be my go-to portrait lens.
 But in recent years I’ve shifted toward shorter focal lengths which force you to get closer to your subject and therfore create more intimate images.
 The most common version of the lens has image stabilization, but I prefer the one without.
 I still have a steady hand and like the reduced weight of the non-stabilized version.

-Canon 85mm f/1.2 L. I don’t know many photojournalists who carry this lens around with them.
+Canon 85mm f/1.2 L. I don’t know many photojournalists who carry this lens around in their bag.
 It’s heavy, slow to focus, and generally difficult to work with.
 But it’s useful for event and street photography and it really shines as a portrait lens.
 Its extremely shallow depth-of-field when shot wide open makes for dreamy photographs suffused with softness and light.
 Some of the portraits I’ve made with this lens have an ethereal quality that’s all but impossible to achieve with other lenses.
 At this point, I can’t really imagine life as a photographer without it.
 I love the lens more than any other piece of equipment I own.
 It’ll be the last one I part with come the revolution.
 It’s just that special.

 Let me briefly mention some favorite accessories, from flashes and light modifiers to tripods and camera straps.
 This is not an exhaustive list, but it includes some items that I’ve grown to love and depend on.

 Canon TC-80N3 Timer Remote Controller.
 This little gizmo is an essential accessory for shooting with the camera mounted on a tripod, especially when using a super telephoto lens, making long exposures, bracketing, or shooting time-lapse sequences.
 But it’s also good for portraiture when you’re using tripod.
 It lets you get out from behind the camera and really interact with your subject during a shoot.
+I also like the option of triggering a second camera remotely during events.

 Stroboframe QuickFlip 120.
 You need a flash bracket when you’re shooting vertical portraits with an on-camera flash.
 Without it, you get ugly shadows to one side.
 A bracket also helps prevent red-eye when you’re using a flash and a long lens.
 The Stroboframe is an elegant and inexpensive solution to an otherwise pesky problem.